FUB-HCC/IKON-backend/README.md

 ## Installation Guide

-This guide will lead you through the process of building the IKON prototype (backend and frontend) on your local machine for development and testing purposes.
+This guide will lead you through the process of building the IKON prototype (backend and frontend) for development and testing purposes.
 The deployment is done via [Docker](https://docs.docker.com/install/).

 The guide is tailored to Linux systems.
 It is explicitly tested on [Ubuntu](https://ubuntu.com/) 16 but will work on most other distributions as well.